Managing IBS in the Elderly: Low FODMAP Diet

 - Increased severity & frequency in IBS symptoms

-High FODMAP Food list
+IBS in the Elderly: High FODMAP Food List

 Don’t worry, this doesn’t mean you will never be able to eat any of these foods ever again!
 We are investigating which individual foods trigger you, but we start with all of them.